 • freeing up money previously used for debt repayment

-In addition to giving up some of your property to your bankruptcy trust, there is one major disadvantage to bankruptcy.
+In addition to giving up some of your property to your bankruptcy trustee, there is one major disadvantage to bankruptcy.
 When you file for bankruptcy, your credit is ruined for roughly seven years after the discharge.
 You will find it all but impossible to get low-interest loans and credit cards, and most creditors will not even offer you high-interest credit options.

 Should I Consider Another Debt Solution Besides Bankruptcy?